jzills/HmacManager/src/README.md

 ## Dynamic Policies with `IHmacPolicyCollection`

-An implementation of `IHmacPolicyCollection` is registered as a singleton automatically when using `AddHmacManager` or `AddHmac` extension methods.
-This can be requested through the DI container and manipulated at runtime.
+An implementation of `IHmacPolicyCollection` can be requested through the DI container and manipulated at runtime.

-    private readonly IHmacPolicyCollection _policies;

-    public SomeContructor(IHmacPolicyCollection policies)
+> [!NOTE]
+> An implementation of `IHmacPolicyCollection` is automatically registered as a singleton when using the extension methods `AddHmacManager` or `AddHmac`.

+- A policy can be added by constructing a new `HmacPolicy`.

+        Policies.Add(new HmacPolicy {...});

+- A policy can be removed by specifying the name of the policy to remove.

+        Policies.Remove("Some Policy");

+## Custom Signing Content for an `Hmac`

+> [!CAUTION]
+> If this method is used, then the requirement of determining unique signing content per request falls on the user.
+Components like the date requested or nonce are NOT automatically added to the content for hashing and should be added by the implementation.

+The signing content for an `Hmac` can be configured per policy.
+This allows user defined structures to be used as the input to the signature hash function.

+    policy.UseSigningContentBuilder(context =>
     {
-        _policies = policies;
-    }

-Policies can be added by constructing a new `HmacPolicy`.
+        var method = context.Request.Method;
+        var suffix = $"{context.DateRequested}:{context.Nonce}";
+        return $"{method}:{suffix}";

-    _policies.Add(new HmacPolicy { ... });
+    });

-Policies can be removed by specifying the name of the policy to remove.

-    _policies.Remove("Some Policy");